aibrahim/vrobot/README.md

   * create new keyboard shortcut to run command 'vrobot.rb -s' ==> will open stackoverflow and search selected text
   * create new keyboard shortcut to run command 'vrobot.rb -e' ==> will open editor with selected text
   * create new keyboard shortcut to run command 'vrobot.rb -w' ==> will open wikipedia with selected text
+  * create new keyboard shortcut to run command 'vrobot.rb -f' ==> will open facebook with selected text
 * just select any text you want to apply action on it and then press shortcut for the action you want.

 ## Features